phillord/tawny-owl/docs/getting-started.md

 classes can be created according to a pattern in a single statement; it is possible to add specialised support for your given domain, provide new syntax for your purposes.
-It is also possible to use Tawny as an [API](tawny-as-an-api.md) to maninpulate existing OWL, although it was not designed for this purpose and has some limitations.
+It is also possible to use Tawny as an [API](tawny-as-an-api.md) to manipulate existing OWL, although it was not designed for this purpose and has some limitations.

 In this document, we will explore the basic usage of the library, using